Multi-Factor Authentication (MFA) Statistics You Need To Know In 2024

 Financial reasons are the primary motivator for attacks

-Money is what makes the criminal world go round and cybercrime is no exception.
-In Verizon’s 2023 report, it was revealed that the primary motivation for attacks were financial – 95% of all reported breaches in the past year were driven by financial factors.
+Verizon’s 2023 report reveals that that the primary motivation for attacks were financial – 95% of all reported breaches in the past year were driven by financial factors.

 One of the top security related cloud threats is account compromise

 While the global migration to the cloud offers a range of benefits and opportunities, moving your business operations to the cloud is not without its security problems and downsides.
 These include problems surrounding identities, access, and credentials.
-Maintaining cloud security and managing identities has become more of important than ever before – 76% of enterprises using two or more cloud providers.
-In the past year, 45% of all breaches were cloud-based.
+Maintaining cloud security and managing identities has become more of important than ever before in recent years.

 Password hygiene and best practices continue to fall short